alive2020/YelpCamp_Bootcamp-Project/README.md

 YelpCamp is a website where users can create and review campgrounds.
 In order to review or create a campground, you must be logged in.
 This project was part of Colt Steele's web dev course on udemy.
+___
 ## YelpCamp project was created using
-Node.js, Uses EJS template engine over Express.js, MongoDB,Bootstrap and Cloudinary, Mapbox.
+* Node.js, uses EJS template engine over Express.js,
+* MongoDB,
-Passport.js was used to handle authentication.
+* Passport.js was used to handle authentication,
+* Bootstrap and Cloudinary, Mapbox.
-Deployed on Heroku!
+* Deployed on Heroku.

 ## Features
 Users can create, edit, and remove campgrounds